-This survey generated new information on the background level of undeclared allergens and gluten in meal replacements and nutritional supplements collected from 6 cities across Canada.
-Information gathered in this survey, in conjunction with other data including the Canadian Total Diet Study and Statistics Canada's Canadian Health Measures Survey food consumption data, are critical in assessing the health risk that our food supply poses to Canadian consumers.
+This survey generated new information on the background level of undeclared allergens and gluten in imported breaded or grain-coated meat and fish products collected from 6 cities across Canada.
+Information gathered in this survey, in conjunction with other data including the Canadian Total Diet Study, and Statistics Canada's Canadian Health Measures Survey food consumption data, are critical in assessing the health risk that our food supply poses to Canadian consumers.
 The results of CFIA's surveillance activities are also used to inform the Canadian public and stakeholders by raising consumer awareness and help build public confidence in their food supply by removing non-compliant products.